Understanding Your Test Results

 The person who asked you to have your test or the person who took your test will tell you approximately how long it will be for your test to be analysed.
 Most tests are analysed within 1 week, however, there are certain tests which require several weeks to be analysed.
 If you have a urine test, it may take several days to grow the bacteria and see which antibiotic will work.

-GP: Appointment with GP – The doctor would like to speak to you to explain the result(s).
+Make appointment to see doctor – The doctor would like to speak to you to explain the result(s).
 The doctor may ask for this to be in person or by telephone.
+Usually, our admin team would be tasked to make contact with you to make this appointment.